mjspriggs/overview/ha-considerations.md

 ## Redundancy in the cloud
 {: #redundancy}

-In cloud computing, standard reliability parts are used, along with high levels of redundancy.
+In cloud computing, standard reliability parts are used, along with very high levels of redundancy.
 And, in some ways it is extremely modular in that the replacement unit is usually an entire server.
 But there is one major difference between the redundancy that is provided in a mainframe and the redundancy that is provided in the cloud – in the cloud the redundancy must be managed by the user.
 This means that to design a system to run with high availability on the cloud the system designer needs to be familiar with various high availability issues, as well as the design issues associated with the system that they are trying to build.

 There are decades of academic and practical writings on high availability, and much of the work requires a good understanding of probability mathematics.
 However, much like with the formula, many of the principles become obvious when properly explained.
 Redundancy, which can be complicated in some cases, such as the various levels of RAID disk subsystems, is simply a way of dealing with a widely known principle of system design: “Avoid single points of failure.”
 Admittedly, while the phrase is simple and obvious, implementation can be tricky.